 I like to build even more excitement by having 2 real keys on my desk that we use to “unlock” each sound.
 Students love it!

 I hope this has been helpful in setting up your sound wall.
 If you are interested in using the sound wall from this post, click the link below.
-If you have any questions, please feel free to contact me at email@example.com.
+To find helpful tips for how to use your sound wall click here.

 Resources used in this post: